Introduction to graph theory and basic algorithms: Planar graph and polyhedrons

 \begin{cor} Let $c$ be the number of connected components of a planar graph.
 Then the formula holds:

 \end{cor} \begin{proof} Hint: for each connected component $H:\|V(H)\|-\|E(H)\|+\|F(H)\| = \text{outer face}+1$. \end{proof}

-\begin{cor} For a connected planar graph $\|E\|\leq3\|V\|-6$. \end{cor} \begin{proof} Consider the sub-graph of the graph $G$ that consist of union of all simple cycles of the graph.
-For this sub-graph: every simple cycle corresponded to some face and consists of $\leq 3$ edges and every edge belongs to a boundary of two different faces.
-Hence, for the graph $G: 3\|F\|\leq2\|E\|$.
+\begin{cor} For a connected planar graph $\|E\|\leq3\|V\|-6$. \end{cor} \begin{proof} Consider some representation of our planar graph $G$ (e.g. use Auslander-Parter algorithm in subsection~\ref{subsc:planartest}).
+For this representation every face corresponds to a simple cycle and consists of $\geq 3$ edges and every edge belongs to a boundary of two different faces.
+Hence, for the graph $G: 2\|E\| \geq 3\|F\|$.
 By the Euler's theorem:

 \end{proof}

 \begin{cor} Every connected planar graph has a vertex of degree at most five. \end{cor} \begin{proof} Assume the contrary: all vertices have degrees greater or equal than six.
 By Handshaking lemma $6\|V\|-12\geq 2\|E\| = \sum_{v_i\in V}{\deg{v_i}}\geq6\|V\|$ holds contradiction. \end{proof}